dielomawsome/TechEd/README.md

 8. Create your first annotation and enable draft functionality on your Incidents projection
 9. Add a *Composition* for comments and provide some sample data
 10. Add an *Association* for Incident type and provide some sample data

+Follow Lesson 2 to Create a Fiori Elements Application
 11. Create a Fiori Elements application with the wizard of type List Report / Object Page
 12. Use the *Page map* to add some columns to the list report, and some fields to the object page
 13. Use the *Page map* to turn the Incident type field into a search help